-AOMEI MBackupper makes your backup progress easy.
-It supports all the iOS devices including the latest iPhone 12/11, iPad 8/Air 4.
-It is perfectly compatible with iOS 14/13.
+Besides, it supports "Selective Backup" to selectively backup some important data on your iPhone like photos, videos, music, contacts, and messages.
+FoneTool makes your backup progress easy.
+It supports all iOS devices including the latest iPhone 14/13/12/11, iPad 8/Air 4.
+It is perfectly compatible with iOS 16/15.

-If you have your own home server like NAS, AOMEI MBackupper would help you easily backup iPhone to NAS.
+If you have your own home server like NAS, FoneTool would help you easily backup iPhone to NAS.

 Step 1.
-Download AOMEI MBackupper and connect iPhone to computer with USB cable.
+Download FoneTool and connect iPhone to computer with USB cable.

+Step 2.
+Click the icons to select iPhone data.

 Step 3.
-Click the icons of the features to select iPhone data.

-Step 4.
 Preview and select iPhone data.
-Click OK.
+Click "OK".

 To fix iCloud backup stuck issues, you should restart iPhone to check whether the issue still exists and then troubleshoot the problem following the above methods.
-Apart from cloud tools, you could also use iCloud alternative, AOMEI MBackupper, to transfer the important data to the computer so you no longer meet with iCloud backup issues.
+Apart from cloud tools, you could also use the iCloud alternative, FoneTool, to transfer important data to the computer so you no longer meet with iCloud backup issues.